Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Results

-As discussed, to evaluate the generalizability of our FEFA model, we also perform experiments on SER.
-In these experiments, we employ the commonly used classification accuracy as the evaluation metric.
-To comply with the common practice in using the IEMOCAP speech emotion dataset, we perform a k-fold cross validation for evaluating our models.
-Given that in many recent works for emotion recognition from speech, VGG- and ResNet- based architectures have frequently been used for speech representation learning \cite{yenigalla2018speech,kim2017deep}, we utilize the same backbone networks for evaluating the impact of our proposed FEFA approach.
-This also enables us to compare our results to the SR task performed earlier and provide a more consistent analysis of the results.
-Table \ref{SERRESULTS} shows the results of evaluating the FEFA model for the task of SER.
-It is evident by the results that adding the FEFA module has a very positive impact on the performance of the backbone models in predicting emotion classes.
+As discussed, we also perform experiments on SER.
+In these experiments, we employ the commonly used unweighted accuracy (UA) {and F1-Macro score} as evaluation metrics.
+The F1-Macro score is used for this dataset for future comparisons should the unbalanced version of the dataset be used.
+On the other hand, for SR and spoken digit recognition, the datasets only have balanced versions and their evaluations are not affected by unbalanced data.
+To comply with the common practice \cite{chernykh2017emotion, ramet2018context,mirsamadi2017automatic, tarantino2019self} in using the IEMOCAP speech emotion dataset, we perform a k-fold cross validation for evaluating our solution.
+Given that in many recent works for emotion recognition from speech, VGG, ResNet, and SEResNet architectures have frequently been used for speech representation learning \cite{yenigalla2018speech,kim2017deep}, we utilize the same backbone networks for evaluating the impact of FEFA.
+This also enables us to compare our results to SR task performed earlier and provide a more consistent analysis of the results.
+Table \ref{tab:ser_results} shows the results of evaluating the FEFA model for the task of SER.
+It is evident by the results that the performance of different backbones is boosted by adding FEFA, with ResNet + FEFA with the FC integration outperforming all other works in the area.
+Moreover, in Table \ref{tab:ser_results_benchmark} we experiment with different integration strategies for FEFA.
+We observe that much like the case for SR, while both approaches result in a performance boost, better results are achieved when a single integration of FEFA is performed.

-Interestingly, while using multiple layers of the FEFA module in the deep models considerably improves the performance compared to the plain backbone networks (no FEFA added), the performance is consistently less prominent than using a single layer of FEFA.
-A possible reason could be that due to the 2D shape of convolutional kernels, some features from the time axis are convolved with the frequency axis.
-Given that temporal information have already been considered while performing the average pooling inside the FEFA module, including these features in the frequency axis may have reduced the contribution of the frequency information in the final attention map.